Life Insurance Bonus Calculation

 Factors Affecting Bonus Calculation

 Ever ask yourself why bonuses in life insurance change from year to year?
-It's a result of careful calculation based on several internal and external factors.
+It's a result of precise calculation based on several internal and external factors.
 From the financial performance of your insurer to the kind of policy you have, every factor contributes to determining your bonus potential.
 Knowing them can enable you to make more informed, objective-based decisions while buying or keeping your policy.

-• Company Profits: The center of all bonus payments is the insurer's year-end profit.
+• Company Profits: The centre of all bonus payments is the insurer's year-end profit.
 After paying all liabilities, if a surplus remains, some of it is allocated to policyholders in the form of a bonus.
 Years with profits tend to result in greater bonus declarations.

 • Investment Returns: Your premiums are invested by insurers in a diversified portfolio.
 When investments have good returns, the surplus thus generated goes up, and so does the chance of a bonus being declared.